Achiraya Nitibhon: Acting

 She appeared in the Thai film Brother of the Year in 2018, playing the younger version of the character played by Urassaya Sperbund.

-In 2024, she can be seen in Thai crime drama The Believers available worldwide on Netflix.
+From 2024, she could be seen in Thai crime drama The Believers, available worldwide on Netflix, and winner of the best series prize at the Nataraja Awards in Thailand in 2025.
+She was later cast in K-Pop set thriller film Perfect Girl alongside Adeline Rudolph and Arden Cho.